VarnikaB/Book_Inventory/README.md

 <br />
 <br />

-### 2. After sucessful login, the user will be able to see all his available stores.<br />
+### 2. After successful login, the user will be able to see all his available stores.<br />

 ![View All Stores](/WebsiteImages/stores_overview.png)
 <br />